Astro0250/Rogue/README.md

 Unit 5: Writing Classes

 @ Uses only public classes.
-Uses only private attributes to encapsulate data.
+Uses only private attributes to encapsulate data. <---plz
 @ Uses only public constructors.
 Uses at least one public and at least one private method.
 Includes all necessary accessor and mutator methods.